Jacket BCD vs Wing BCD: UK Diving Comparison

 Ladder climbing: Both styles work fine.
 Wing divers sometimes adjust position before climbing.

-Rough seas: Jacket BCDs provide more security in UK sea states.
+Rough seas: Jacket BCDs provide more security in rough sea states.
 Less technique required.

 The Progression Question